lcf/BasicCRM/README.md

 * is not admin by default
 * there is a way to define whether a user is an admin or not
 * there is a way to find out user email
+* there is a way to find out user unique identifier
 * there is a way to find out user name
 * there is a way to find out whether a user is activated
     1. user is considered activated if the company they're in is activated
 * there is a way to set a password
     1. not shorter than 6 characters, hashed
 * belongs to a single company
+* there is a way to revoke admin rights from a user
+    1. error if the user is not an admin
+* there is a way to grant a user administrative permissions
+    1. error if the user is already an admin

 Company
 -------